 Will also remembers the day when one of his models didn't show up — and, well, the show must go on.
 So Chase himself climbed into the hot tub — along with his cameraman — and released the resulting footage as "Naked Hot Tub Guys: Roundfellas."

 "There are no customer reviews yet," Amazon points out helpfully...four years after the video was uploaded.

 There's even a sequel.
 Naked Hot Tub Guys: Roundfellas2.

 Alas, all good things must come to an end.
-"Hello," begin a fateful email Will received from Amazon in October -- after over two years of trolling their customers.
+"Hello," began a fateful email Will received from Amazon in October -- after over two years of trolling their customers.

 "During a quality assurance review, we found that the titles listed below violate the Amazon Video Direct Content Policy Guidelines as they contain content that does not meet our customer content quality expectations."